AndreasChristensen89/salary_struggle/README.md

 - Create messages in game - needs z-index
 - In conversation overlay, penalty hide is removed a bit too early
 - Finish final interview
+- Clean grind code, doubles not used anymore

 NOTE: